philwonski/twplugins-hello-json-advanced/README.md

 Interact with a remote Wordpress site using the built-in Wordpress REST API (no Wordpress plugins needed).

-This example greatly reduces the code required to interact with a Wordpress site and database, giving you the ability to build alternative backends for Wordpress sites using TiddlyWiki; or, alternatively, to build alternative backends for TiddlyWiki sites using headless Wordpress!
+This example greatly reduces the code required to interact with a Wordpress site and database, giving you the ability to build alternative backends for Wordpress sites using TiddlyWiki; or to build alternative backends for *TiddlyWiki* sites using headless Wordpress! 🤯

 Getting posts in the main plugin file is as simple as calling a special method in the class file: `runFetchWpPosts()`.
+That method is preset to grab 5 posts from page 1 and load each post into your wiki as a tiddler.
+Nice.

 ```
 if (ACTION == "getposts") {